Bleuje/variations-combinator/README.md

 This is a kind of real-time generative art drawing project coded in openFrameworks and shaders.

+It has been used as artistic installation with gamepad control.

 The following blog shows images generated with this tool : [https://math-art-variations.tumblr.com/](https://math-art-variations.tumblr.com/)

 Examples of outputs :